tudat-team/tudatpy/README.md

 `tudatpy` (Python) library.
 Specific indications for documenting `tudat` or `tudapy` are reported in the `tudat-multidoc/README.md` file.

+Please note that for normal usage, we recommend the use of our **conda packages**.
 For more details on the project, we refer to the [project website](https://docs.tudat.space/en/latest/) and our [project Github page](https://github.com/tudat-team).

 ## Structure of the `tudat-bundle`